-There is no New Jersey Estate Tax for estates of non-resident decedents.
+The New Jersey Inheritance Tax also applies to non-residents.
+However, there is no New Jersey Estate Tax for estates of either resident or non-resident decedents.

 Decedents who reside in other states are still subject to the New Jersey Inheritance Tax if they own tangible personal property (e.g. automobile, boat, furniture, jewelry, etc.) or real estate located in New Jersey.
 For example, if a resident of Florida dies owning a summer house on the Jersey shore, and transfers that house in his will to his favorite nephew, New Jersey will tax the transfer regardless of the value of the real estate.